Home

 Does this tool require any software installation?

-No installation required.
-The tool runs entirely in your browser using the HTML5 File API and the webkitdirectory attribute for folder selection.
-It works in Chrome, Firefox, Edge, and Safari on desktop.
-Mobile browsers have limited support for folder selection, so a desktop browser is recommended.
+No. It runs entirely in your browser using the HTML5 File API.
+Works in Chrome, Firefox, Edge, and Safari on desktop.

 Is my data sent to any server?